emu-russia/breaks/BreakingNESWiki_DeepL/APU/Readme.md

 **APU** is the unofficial name for the specialized NES CPU.

-The official name is MPU (Microprocessor Unit), but we will stick to the unofficial term.
-Sometimes APU is also found under the abbreviation "pAPU" (Pseudo-APU).
+The official name is MPU (Microprocessor Unit) or just CPU, but we will stick to the unofficial term.
+Sometimes APU is also found under the abbreviation "pAPU".

 The chip was developed by [Ricoh](../Ricoh.md), chip names are RP2A03 for NTSC and RP2A07 for PAL.